crowdsecurity/crowdsec/docker/README.md

 ## Recommended configuration
 ### Volumes

-We strongly suggest to mount **named volumes** for Crowdsec configuration and database to avoid credentials and decisions loss in case of container's destruction and recreation, version update, etc.
+We strongly suggest to mount **named volumes** for Crowdsec configuration and database to avoid credentials and decisions loss in case of container destruction and recreation, version update, etc.

 * Credentials and configuration: `/etc/crowdsec`
 * Database when using default SQLite: `/var/lib/crowdsec/data`